DevOpsAIguru123/terraform-azure-datadog-log-forwarder/README.md

 ### Terraform Implementation :computer:

-This repository provides Terraform code to automate the creation and configuration of these resources, complete with VNet integration for enhanced security and network performance.
+This repository provides Terraform code to automate the creation and configuration of these resources, complete with virtual network integration for enhanced security.

+> Note: Alternatively, to configure these resources manually or to automate the setup using Powershell scripts, follow the official Datadog documentation [here](https://docs.datadoghq.com/logs/guide/azure-logging-guide/?tab=automatedinstallation).

 ## Getting Started :rocket: